Easy Kids Breakfast: Banana Pancakes Recipe

 Instructions

-2. In a separate, smaller bowl, mash the bananas until they’re almost completely smooth.
+- Mash the bananas in a smaller bowl until they're almost smooth.
 A few lumps are okay; they add character!
-Crack in the eggs next, then pour in the milk and vanilla extract (if you’re using it).
-Whisk everything together until it’s well combined.
+Crack in the eggs next, then pour the milk and vanilla extract (if you're using it).
+Whisk everything together until it's well combined.

-3. Now, merge the banana mixture with the dry ingredients.
-Pour in the melted butter too.
+- Now, combine the banana mixture with the dry ingredients.
+Pour in the melted butter, too.
 Fold everything together gently with a rubber spatula.
-It's okay if the batter is a bit lumpy and thick—that's exactly what you want.
+It's okay if the batter is lumpy and thick—that's precisely what you want.

-4. Heat up your non-stick pan on a medium setting.
-Once it’s warm, melt a small pad of butter along with a tablespoon of vegetable oil.
+- Heat your non-stick pan in a medium setting.
+Once warm, melt a small pad of butter and a tablespoon of vegetable oil.
 This mix prevents the butter from burning and adds a nice flavour.

-5. Scoop the batter onto the pan, using about ¼ cup for each pancake.
+- Scoop the batter onto the pan, using about ¼ cups for each pancake.
 Leave some space between them for easy flipping.
-Cook until you see bubbles forming on the surface, and the underside is nicely browned, which should take about 2 minutes.
-Then flip them over and cook for another minute or two until they’re just as golden on the other side.
+Cook until bubbles form on the surface and the underside is nicely browned, which should take about 2 minutes.
+Then flip them over and cook for another minute or two until they're just as golden on the other side.

-6. Clear the pan with a paper towel between batches, adding a bit more butter and oil as needed.
+- Clear the pan with a paper towel between batches, adding more butter and oil as needed.
 Keep going until all the batter is used up.

-7. Serve the pancakes warm, topped with your choice of maple syrup or honey, and add a generous amount of banana slices or other fruits.
+- Serve the pancakes warm, topped with maple syrup or honey, and add a generous amount of banana slices or other fruits.

-For a truly kid-friendly presentation, arrange them on Brightberry divided plates, perhaps accompanied by yogurt or additional fruit to round out a nutritious and appealing meal.
+Arrange them on Brightberry divided plates for a genuinely kid-friendly presentation, perhaps accompanied by yogurt or additional fruit to round out a nutritious and appealing meal.

 Recipe Notes

-Allergy Adjustments: For families dealing with allergies, you can easily substitute the all-purpose flour with a gluten-free blend.
-If dairy is a concern, any plant-based milk (such as almond, oat, or soy) works wonderfully in place of cow's milk, and coconut oil can be a great alternative to butter.
+Allergy Adjustments: For families with allergies, you can easily substitute the all-purpose flour with a gluten-free blend.
+If dairy is a concern, plant-based milk (such as almond, oat, or soy) works wonderfully instead of cow's milk, and coconut oil can be a great alternative to butter.

-Add-Ins for Extra Nutrition: Consider stirring in a handful of blueberries, chopped nuts, or even a few chocolate chips for an extra treat.
+Add-Ins for Extra Nutrition: For an extra treat, consider stirring in a handful of blueberries, chopped nuts, or even a few chocolate chips.
 A tablespoon of ground flaxseed or chia seeds can also be added to the batter to boost omega-3 fatty acids, fibre, and antioxidants.

-Making Pancakes Fluffier: If you prefer fluffier pancakes, let the batter sit for about 5 minutes after mixing.
-This resting time allows the baking powder to activate further, creating a lighter texture.
+Making Pancakes Fluffier: Let the batter sit for about 5 minutes after mixing if you prefer fluffier pancakes.
+This resting time activates the baking powder further, creating a lighter texture.

-Storage and Reheating: These pancakes store well in the refrigerator for up to 3 days or in the freezer for up to 3 months.
-To reheat, simply pop them in the toaster or a warm oven until heated through.
+Storage and Reheating: These pancakes can be stored in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+To reheat, pop them in the toaster or a warm oven until heated.
 This makes them a perfect make-ahead breakfast for busy mornings.

-Serving Suggestion: For an engaging and nutritious breakfast, serve these pancakes with a variety of toppings on the side.
+Serving Suggestion: For an engaging and nutritious breakfast, serve these pancakes with various toppings on the side.
 Letting kids "decorate" their pancakes with sliced fruit, a drizzle of honey or maple syrup, and a sprinkle of cinnamon can make breakfast fun and encourage them to enjoy a variety of flavours.

 Use Overripe Bananas: The riper the banana, the sweeter and more flavorful your pancakes will be.
 Overripe bananas are perfect for this recipe as they mash easily and incorporate seamlessly into the batter, eliminating the need for additional sugar.

-Incorporating these recipe notes will not only make your banana pancakes more delicious but also more adaptable to meet the nutritional needs and taste preferences of your family.
-Plus, involving kids in the kitchen by letting them choose their toppings can make for a fun and interactive mealtime experience.
+Incorporating these recipe notes will make your banana pancakes more delicious and adaptable to meet your family's nutritional needs and taste preferences.
+Plus, involving kids in the kitchen by letting them choose their toppings can create a fun and interactive mealtime experience.

 FAQ